These white chenille pumpkins make great use of an old bedspread. The project is easy to do and the result is stunning!

 - A white chenille blanket or bedspread

-- 3 rustic branches from your yard
+- 1 rustic branch from your yard

 Tools